 A Heritage Of Paisley

-Paisley first became popular as a fabric pattern in the West around the mid 1700's.
-It was adopted and developed from a traditional Persian "droplet" motif and popularised by British weavers, particularly those based in Paisley in Scotland, hence the generic name.
-In America it was known as the Persian Pickle Pattern.
+Fast forward to the 20th Century, Paisley first became popular as a fabric pattern in the West around the mid 1700's.
+It was adopted and developed from a traditional Persian "droplet" motif and popularised by British weavers in the Scottish town of Paisley, hence the name.